limestone-finance/limestone-api/README.md

 ----------------------------------------------

-### Get latest price for several currencies
+### Get the latest prices for several tokens
-To fetch prices for several currencies use `getPrice` method and pass an array with any subset of [supported currencies](docs/ALL_SUPPORTED_CURRENCIES.md).
+To fetch prices for several tokens use the `getPrice` method and pass an array with any subset of [supported currencies](docs/ALL_SUPPORTED_CURRENCIES.md).
 ```js
 const prices = await limestone.getPrice(["BTC", "ETH", "AR", "EUR"]);